We'll introduce ourselves in a moment.

 If any of this sounds like you, then welcome!

-You’ve found a great community of stop motion storytellers, technology literacy folk, and fun-having weavers of wonder.
+You’ve found a great community of animated storytellers, technology literacy folk, and fun-having weavers of wonder.

-Like us, you want to haul off with a Ball Peen hammer and ping your dent in kids-media-making universe.
+Like us, you want to haul off with a Ball Peen hammer and ping your dent in th universe.

-To kids right now what adults call "technology" is actually infrastructure.
+For kids today, what we adults call "technology" is actually infrastructure.
 They weren't around to witness the entire suite of Hollywood film-making tools migrate to a smartphone.